Ian Irvine: Career

 Australia, Indonesia, Singapore, Philippines, South Korea, Papua-New Guinea, Mauritius, Bali, Fiji and Western Samoa.
 During the course of his career he played a role in developing Australia's national guidelines for protection of the oceanic environment and still works in this field.
 He was the principal author of Australia's National Environmental Assessment Guidelines for Dredging, 2009.

 During 1987 Irvine began writing the first in his The View from the Mirror series.
 He continued working full-time as an environmental scientist and so wrote the series in his spare time.
 The first book in the series was published in 1998 and since this time Irvine has been a full-time author, although he still undertakes some environmental consulting work when he has time.

 Irvine is married with four grown-up children and lives in the mountains of northern New South Wales.

 Writing

-To date, Irvine has written 27 novels, including fantasy, eco-thrillers and books for children.
+Thus far, Irvine has written 27 novels, including fantasy, eco-thrillers and books for children.
 He has had books published in Australia, the United States, the United Kingdom, Germany, Russia, Netherlands, Bulgaria, Greece, Poland, Czech Republic, Turkey and South Korea.